Subgroups generated by two Dehn twists on a nonorientable surface: Abstract

 \section{Abstract}

 Let $a$ and $b$ be two simple closed curves on an orientable surface $S$ such that their geometric intersection number is greater than 1.
-It is known \cite{Ishida} that the group generated by corresponding Dehn twists $t_a$ and $t_b$ is isomorphic to the free group of rank 2.
+The group generated by corresponding Dehn twists $t_a$ and $t_b$ is known to be isomorphic to the free group of rank 2.
 In this paper we extend this result to the case of a nonorientable surface.